The False Promise of Zero-Shot Super-Resolution in Machine-Learned Operators: Background on Signal Processing and Aliasing

 \section{Background on Signal Processing and Aliasing}

 We start by discussing the practice of training ML models to represent continuous systems via discrete data.
-Then, we outline the implications of aliasing in ML as it relates to multi-resolution inference.
+Next, we outline the implications of aliasing in ML as it relates to multi-resolution inference.
 Finally, we formally define ``zero shot multi-resolution'' inference in a discrete context.

 \textbf{Discrete Representations of Continuous Systems.} The fundamental challenge in discretely representing continuous systems lies in the choice of sampling rate.
-The Whittaker–Nyquist–Shannon sampling theorem established that, given a sampling rate $r$, the largest resolved frequency is $r / 2$ \citep{unser2002sampling,shannon1949communiction,whittaker1928fourier}.
-Thus, ML models will be trained on discrete representations, where only some of the frequencies are fully resolved.
+The Whittaker–Nyquist–Shannon sampling theorem established that given a sampling rate $r$, the largest resolved frequency is $r / 2$ \citep{unser2002sampling,shannon1949communiction,whittaker1928fourier}.
+Thus, ML models will be trained on discrete representations where only some of the frequencies are fully resolved.
 Resolving higher-order frequencies greater than $r/2$, consequently, becomes an out-of-distribution task.
-Aligning these discrete models' predictions with the underlying continuous system is a non-trivial open problem \citep{krishnapriyan2021characterizing, queiruga2020continuous,ott2021resnet, ren2023superbench, takamoto2022pdebench, subel2022explaining, chattopadhyay2024challengeslearningmultiscaledynamics}.
+Aligning these discrete models' predictions with the underlying continuous system is an open problem \citep{krishnapriyan2021characterizing, queiruga2020continuous,ott2021resnet, ren2023superbench, takamoto2022pdebench, subel2022explaining, chattopadhyay2024challengeslearningmultiscaledynamics}.

-\textbf{Aliasing.} When sampling a continuous signal at rate $r$, aliasing occurs when frequency components greater than $r/2$ are projected onto lower frequency basis functions (see \autoref{fig:signal_processing}) \citep{gruver2022lie}.
-When this happens, content with frequency $n>r/2$ is observed as a lower frequency contribution:
+\textbf{Aliasing.} When sampling a continuous signal at rate $r$, aliasing occurs when frequency components greater than $r/2$ are projected onto lower frequency basis functions (\autoref{fig:signal_processing}) \citep{gruver2022lie}.
+Thus, content with frequency $n>r/2$ is observed as a lower frequency contribution:

-Within an ML context, when inferring at different discretizations of a given signal, aliasing can manifest as the divergence between the energy spectrum of the model prediction and the expected output.
+In an ML context, when inferring at different discretizations of a given signal, aliasing can manifest as the divergence between the energy spectrum of the model prediction and the expected output.
 Aliasing indicates a model's failure to fit the underlying continuous system.